MatRanc/AudioConverter/README.md

 # AudioConverter
 Python script to convert m4a's to mp3's in bulk

-to use:
+Usage:

-place in folder with m4as that you want converted run python convert.py
+ 1. Place in folder with m4as that you want converted
+ 2. Run `python convert.py` in terminal
-???
+ 3. ???
-profit
+ 4. Profit